ohnoitsalobo/sound-reactive-esp32/README.md

-#Audio frequency and wireless-MIDI reactive LED program for ESP32-Arduino
+# Audio frequency and wireless-MIDI reactive WS2812B LED program for ESP32-Arduino

 This code was all written (and/or copied) in Notepad++, and compiled in PlatformIO.
 It _should_ would right out of the box.
 **Should**.